A drum is a cylindrical shell surrounding a column of air, plus one or

 four times the shell's depth and only odd harmonics are present.

-wavelength of four feet (275 Hz) and only the odd harmonics, for
+shell is 4 feet (275 Hz) and only the odd harmonics are present, for

 example: 3 x 275 = 825 Hz; 5 x 275 = 1375 Hz; etc.